 Applying for the Externship Clinic

 An application for participation in the Externship Clinic must be submitted for each academic term (fall, spring, or summer) in which the student wishes to participate in the clinic.
 Applications should be submitted to the Clinic Director by the deadline prescribed by the Clinic Director.

 For an Externship Clinic application to be processed:

 - The student must obtain a placement with a qualified employer.

 - The student must complete and submit an application, which can be found and downloaded from the KU Law website.

 - • The supervisor at the placement must be a licensed lawyer.
 He or she must submit a letter of interest, specifying what the student will do for the organization and addressing how the organization will ensure an excellent legal learning experience for the student.
 The letter of interest can be included with the application packet or can be submitted separately to the Clinic Director.

-There will be a mandatory orientation session for all participants at 10 a.m.
-May 15, 2015 (Room TBA).
+There will be a mandatory orientation session for all participants at 3:45 pm on August 27 (room TBA).
 Students who do not attend will not be permitted to participate in the Externship Clinic.
+Students must attend in person.
+There will be no exceptions unless a student has a conflict with another class.

 Clinic Application (PDF)